- » Account Request

 The logout icon is the small circle with a line through it that's next to your campus ID number at the top right of the screen.
 Just click on it to log out of myHumboldt.
 Be sure to close your browser too to ensure the security of the information you've been accessing.

 myHumboldt is compatible with most popular browsers, but some HSU applications are a little less flexible.
 You should continue to use the browser that works best with the application(s) you’ll be accessing through myHumboldt.
-If you use two different applications that work better with two different browsers, you can log into multiple instances of myHumboldt through different browsers, for example once through IE and once through FireFox.
+If you use two different applications that work better with two different browsers, you can log into multiple instances of myHumboldt through different browsers; note that the current version of myHumboldt works best with Chrome and Firefox.

 Many applications use “inactivity time-outs” as a security measure to prevent unauthorized access; they do this by closing any session when no activity has occurred within that application for a certain period of time.
 Since myHumboldt allows direct access to PeopleSoft, myHumboldt's own time-out period is tied to that of PeopleSoft, which provides the optimal balance between security and usability.
 This is also necessary because HSU cannot control where users log into myHumboldt from - like an Internet cafe on a shared computer in a remote corner of the world - so it's a security audit requirement.